hectorqlucero/lst/README.md

 ## 🎯 Overview

-**LST** is a powerful Leiningen template that scaffolds full-stack, database-backed Clojure web applications with enterprise-grade features.
-Generate complete CRUD interfaces, dashboards, and reports in seconds with a consistent MVC architecture.
+LST is a professional Leiningen template for building full‑stack, database‑backed Clojure web applications in minutes—not weeks.
+It generates complete CRUD grids, dashboards, and reports with a clean MVC structure, Bootstrap 5 themes, DataTables, built‑in auth, and multi‑database support.

+Elevator pitch:
+- Generate working admin apps in minutes (CRUD, dashboards, reports)
+- Modern Bootstrap 5 themes with a live theme switcher
+- Works with MySQL, PostgreSQL, and SQLite
+- Strong defaults, clear structure, easy customization

 ### What You Get